George Tupou II: Life

 Siaosi (George) Tupou II was related to his predecessor and founder of the united Tongan Kingdom, King George Tupou I, Tāufaʻāhau Tupou I on both sides of his family.
 His father was Prince Tuʻi Pelehake Fatafehi Toutaitokotaha, who was also Prime Minister of Tonga in 1905.
-Fatahefi's mother Sālote Pilolevu was a daughter of Tāufaʻāhau Tupou I. Siaosi Tupou II's mother was Fusipala Taukiʻonetuku, a daughter of Tēvita ʻUnga who was a son of Tāufaʻāhau Tupou I.
+Fatafehi's mother Sālote Pilolevu was a daughter of Tāufaʻāhau Tupou I. Siaosi Tupou II's mother was Fusipala Taukiʻonetuku, a daughter of Tēvita ʻUnga who was a son of Tāufaʻāhau Tupou I.

 Tupou II's reign was troubled by government corruption and inefficiency.
 The Tongan Parliament in 1900 was suspicious of Tupou II's governing and audited his accounts several times, finding discrepancies worth thousands of pounds.
 The expatriate community in Tonga called for its annexation to New Zealand.

-Before he was married to Lavinia Veiongo, he had an intimate relationship with Margaret Cocker, which resulted in two children, Uaia and Ana Fakalelu kihe fana.
+Before he was married to Lavinia Veiongo, he had an intimate relationship with Margaret Cocker, which resulted in two children, Uaia and Ana Fakalelu Kihe Fana.
 These two children were kept a secret due to the implications of the King having relations with a commoner from England.
 Uaia continued to live in the palace while his sister Ana was entrusted into the care of a chieftain of Uiha Malupo (Takapautolo).
 He had a close relationship with his daughter Sālote.

 He shared his common love of writing songs and poems with his earlier Hawaiʻian colleague Kalakaua.
 He is also known for his support of constructing cement water tanks (vaisima) throughout Tonga to provide clean water to the people and improve public health.

 He ascended the throne at the age of 18, upon the death of his great-grandfather George Tupou I, at which time he was still a bachelor.
 In 1896, the chiefs of the country urged him to marry and produce an heir.
 After her death, the chiefs suggested a new wife, ʻOfa-ki-Vavaʻu, the daughter of Māʻatu from Niuatoputapu, who was related to the Tuʻi Haʻatakalaua line.
 George, however, refused.
 In 1898, the King intended to marry Jane (Eugenie) von Treskow, the half-caste daughter of the German Vice-Consul Waldemar von Treskow, but Parliament registered its objection to this choice when it presented Tupou with its own nominations.
 Finally, on 1 June 1899, he took Lavinia Veiongo (1879–1902) as his wife.
 She was the daughter of Kupuavanua from Vavaʻu and Tōkanga from Niuafoʻou, thus obliging these islands to the throne.
 Kupuavanua was also, through his mother Lavinia Veiongo (1828–1907), a grandson of the last Tuʻi Tonga Laufilitonga, thus enabling him to claim rights to that line as well.
 Nevertheless, the marriage nearly started a civil war.
 For years, relations between the king and the rest of the country remained tense.
 In addition to his inept governance, this ongoing strain led in 1900 to Tonga's becoming a British protectorate.